 Patreon is a great fit for companies that might benefit from recurring funding.
 But if you’re using crowdfunding to support a project with a specific end-date (such as buying equipment, for example), it might not offer your backers an ideal way to help finance your efforts.

-It’s a steep price, but one that may work in your favor over the long-term, especially if you’re looking to raise a significant amount of money.
+It’s a significant upfront price, but one that may work in your favor over the long term, especially if you’re looking to raise a significant amount of money.
 For example, say you’re raising $200,000 through crowdfunding.
 A 5% cut of $200,000 means you’re only getting $190,000 of campaign’s total.
 Paying $179 for a few months’ time ends up costing significantly less in the long run.

 GoFundMe allows a wider array of individuals, businesses, and projects raise funds.
 The company began as a charitable platform, rather than a means for businesses to raise capital.
 But GoFundMe is open to business efforts now, and is particularly useful if you’re looking to do something notable for your community (akin to something charitable, but there doesn’t need to be an actual charity component involved).